byte-saber/Infoblox_GlueRecords/README.md

 This script helps to re-add glue records by first temporarily assigning a 'DummyNS' to the sub-domain as NS-group.
 Then re-assigns the original NS-group to the sub-domain thereby adding the correct glue records to parent domain

 The zones must be listed in a file the path of which is the first command line argument.
 Alternatively, user input can be taken as a list which needs modification in `read_zone_list()`
 Finally, it restarts the grid members simultaneously if needed.

+The script uses Infoblox API and credentials can be fetched from passbolt, or use your own if you have appropriate privilege.

 Usage:
 ```